Details: Bonus available based upon office performance

 - Make weekly plan for staff and office

-- Monitor and control materials to ensure full supply
+- Monitor and control materials to ensure supply

 - Collate and submit timesheet and salary data for all staff every Tuesday